 Street.

-19 Residents can petition for parking management along the blockface on which their property is located, but blockfaces that are not adjacent to their property line can be considered for the RPP program.
+19 Residents can petition for parking management along the blockface on which their property is located, the same be considered for the RPP program. but blockfaces that are not adjacent to their property line can be considered for the RPP program.